csouthard22/SP25_Engr1301_FinalProject/README.md

-# Analyzing Chemical Plant Emissions Across the U.S.
+# Analyzing Chemical Emissions Across the U.S.

 This program explores EPA TRI data to examine trends in pollutant emissions and their relationship to location, industry, and regulations over time.